ishangtxl/Ishan-s-Jarvis/README.md

 ### What Makes Jarvis Different?

-🤝 **Agentic AI** — Unlike passive chatbots, Jarvis is an **autonomous agent** that can take real actions on your behalf.
+**Agentic AI** — Unlike passive chatbots, Jarvis is an **autonomous agent** that can take real actions on your behalf.
 Ask it to "create a task for tomorrow's meeting prep" or "add a calendar event for Friday at 3 PM" and it will **automatically create and manage** tasks and calendar events for you.

-📁 **Unified Workspace** — Bring together your **projects**, **tasks**, **calendar events**, and **documents** in one place.
+**Unified Workspace** — Bring together your **projects**, **tasks**, **calendar events**, and **documents** in one place.
 Each project has its own chat context, file storage, and task board — everything you need, exactly where you need it.

-🎤 **Voice-First Interaction** — Speak naturally to Jarvis using **OpenAI Whisper** integration.
+**Voice-First Interaction** — Speak naturally to Jarvis using **OpenAI Whisper** integration.
 Just click and talk — no typing required.
 Perfect for quick task creation, asking questions, or when your hands are busy.

-🧠 **Contextual Intelligence** — Through **RAG (Retrieval-Augmented Generation)**, Jarvis can answer questions using your uploaded documents.
+**Contextual Intelligence** — Through **RAG (Retrieval-Augmented Generation)**, Jarvis can answer questions using your uploaded documents.
 Upload meeting notes, research papers, or code files, and Jarvis becomes an expert on YOUR content.

-💾 **Memory That Persists** — Jarvis remembers your preferences, past conversations, and important context across sessions.
+**Memory That Persists** — Jarvis remembers your preferences, past conversations, and important context across sessions.
 It learns how you work and adapts accordingly.

-### The Vision

-Imagine starting your day by simply telling Jarvis: *"What's on my plate today?"* — and getting a comprehensive view of your tasks, calendar, and any context from your ongoing projects.
-Then, as you work through your day, you can naturally say things like:

-- *"Add a task to review the API documentation, high priority"*
-- *"Schedule a meeting with the team for next Tuesday at 2 PM"*
-- *"What did the client say in that email about the deadline?"*
-- *"Show me the status of Project Alpha"*

-Jarvis turns scattered workflows into a **unified, intuitive experience** — powered by local AI that respects your privacy and works offline.

 ---

 ## Features

-### 🧠 **Intelligent AI Chat**
+### Intelligent AI Chat
 - **Local LLM Integration** - Powered by Ollama (Qwen 3:4b model)
 - **Streaming Responses** - Real-time message streaming with WebSocket
 - **Context-Aware** - Remembers conversation history across sessions
-- **🎤 Voice Chat** - Speak naturally using **OpenAI Whisper** transcription — just click and talk!
+- **Voice Chat** - Speak naturally using **OpenAI Whisper** transcription — just click and talk!
 - **Thought Process Visualization** - View AI reasoning in collapsible sections

-### 🤖 **Agentic AI Capabilities**
+### Agentic AI Capabilities
 - **Task Creation & Editing** - Ask AI to create, update, or complete tasks using natural language
 - **Calendar Event Management** - Add, modify, or query calendar events through conversation
 - **Autonomous Actions** - AI can take real actions on your behalf, not just provide information
 - **Tool Calling** - Integrated tool system for seamless task and calendar automation
 - **Smart Scheduling** - Tell Jarvis "Schedule a meeting for tomorrow at 2 PM" and it handles the rest

-### 📁 **Project Management**
+### Project Management
 - **Multi-Project Support** - Organize work across different projects
 - **File Upload & Processing** - Supports PDF, DOCX, text, and code files
 - **RAG (Retrieval Augmented Generation)** - AI answers questions using your uploaded files
 - **Project-Specific Chats** - Isolated chat sessions with project context
 - **Smart Embeddings** - Automatic file chunking and vector storage

-### ✅ **Task & Calendar Management**
+### Task & Calendar Management
 - **Kanban Board** - Drag-and-drop task management (Todo → In Progress → Done)
 - **Priority Levels** - Organize tasks by priority (Low, Medium, High)
 - **Task Tags** - Categorize with custom tags (DEV, BUG, GEN, etc.)
 - **Calendar Integration** - Schedule events and link them to tasks
 - **AI Task Creation** - Ask AI to create tasks via natural language

-### 🧩 **Memory System**
+### Memory System
 - **Persistent Memory** - Store user preferences and important context
 - **Category-Based** - Organize memories by categories
 - **Context Injection** - Memories are automatically included in AI prompts

-### 🎨 **Modern UI/UX**
+### Modern UI/UX
 - **Dark Theme** - Eye-friendly dark interface with orange accents
 - **Responsive Design** - Works on desktop and mobile
 - **Real-Time Updates** - Live status indicators and notifications